ws2516/ManatMethodsFlask/README.md

-# ManatMethodsFlask
+# ManatFlaskDeployment
-Flask Deployment of Manat Methods (Repo /manat was v1 with PHP deployment)
+Manat Methods Flask Deployment in Lieu of PHP from v1 (repo at ws2516/manat)